-The vast majority of workers out there with mental illness can still succeed in their line of work while managing mental health problems.
+Mental Illness in the Workplace: The vast majority of workers with mental illness can still succeed in their line of work while managing mental health problems.

 Despite the misconceptions, most people living with a mental health condition can and still do work.
 Having a job that you truly enjoy can give you a sense of purpose, thus improving your mental health.
 According to studies, most people with serious mental health conditions want to work, and 6 out of 10 can succeed with the right kind of support.